Bun Burner 1500

 You may also complete the ride two-up (with one person doing the piloting, the other being a passenger the entire distance - you may not share piloting duties!).
 In these cases, the Iron Butt Association issues one certificate, with both rider and passenger on it, but we provide two copies of it; one for the rider and one for the passenger.
 There is NO additional charge for a passenger, however, if they would like a pin or plate frame, you will need to add that in on the fee schedule page.

-There are five steps to earning a SaddleSore or Bun Burner 1500 certification; 1.
-Choose a safe route, 2. get a start witness, 3. collect and track receipts, 4. get an end witness and 5. copy and submit your documentation.
+There are three steps to earning a SaddleSore or Bun Burner 1500 certification; 1.
+Choose a safe route, 2. collect and track receipts, and 3. copy and submit your documentation.
 Since safety is our primary concern, no pre-registration of your ride is needed.
 Our goal is to give you added flexibility to decide on any given day whether the combination of weather, your motorcycle and most importantly, your attitude, is ready for a big ride.

 STEP ONE, Choose a SAFE route